I think it’s getting harder to find good value dividend shares these days.

 Even better, your copy is free when you click the link below.
 Fair warning: This report is brand new and may not be available forever.
 Click the link below to be among the first investors to get access to this timely, important new research!

 The names of these top 3 dividend bets are all included.
 But you will have to hurry.
 Depending on demand – and how quickly the share prices of these companies move – we may be forced to remove this report.

 - NEW: Free report names top 3 ASX dividend shares to buy for 2019

 - Top analysts name their top 3 ASX blue chip shares for 2019

 - Richest man alive issues dire warning

 - 3 quality dividend shares to boost your income

-Motley Fool contributor Tristan Harrison owns shares of DUXTON FPO, FUTURE GEN FPO, and WAM MICRO FPO.
-The Motley Fool Australia owns shares of and has recommended Telstra Limited.
-The Motley Fool Australia has recommended DUXTON FPO.
+Motley Fool contributor Tristan Harrison owns shares of FUTURE GEN FPO and WAM MICRO FPO.
+The Motley Fool Australia has no position in any of the stocks mentioned.
 We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Motley Fool has a disclosure policy.
 This article contains general investment advice only (under AFSL 400691).
 Authorised by Scott Phillips.